Walhalla, Victoria: Resurgence: 1980–present

 Several significant attempts have been made resurrect commercial gold mining in the Walhalla area, with Walhalla Resources and Goldstar Resources investing significant amounts in the 1980s and 2002+ respectively.
 Both companies hoped to use modern mining techniques to access gold bearing ore that was not economically winnable in the town's gold era.
-In 2008, GoldStar was well advanced to obtaining a mining licence, but the company folded in early 2009 due to lack of funds, in part caused by the Financial crisis of 2007–08.
+In 2008, GoldStar was well advanced to obtaining a mining licence, but the company folded in early 2009 due to lack of funds, in part caused by the 2008 financial crisis.
 The company was then refloated as Orion Gold NL with a new management team and has adopted a less aggressive approach to restarting gold mining in and around Walhalla.
 In February 2016, Orion Gold sold its Walhalla tenements to A1 Consolidated Gold Limited (A1 Gold) for $850,000.
-There is currently no mining exploration occurring in or around Walhalla.
+There is currently no active mining exploration occurring in or around Walhalla.

 Walhalla has been impacted by major fire events in 2005, 2006/07, 2009, 2013 and 2019 although the town proper has not sustained any damage from bushfire although a small rail bridge on the Walhalla Goldfields Railway was destroyed in the 2006/07 fire and quickly rebuilt and one cottage was lost in the February 2019 fire.
 A new CFA fire station was opened in Walhalla on 24 November 2013.
 This is the fifth location for the fire brigade over the town's 150-year history and is a satellite of the Erica and District Fire Brigade as the Walhalla Fire Brigade was deregistered in 1961.
 This is the second official fire station in Walhalla for 112 years.
 The first was the station that straddles the creek which was built in 1901 which is now a museum and houses the restored 1903 Merryweather Fire Cart.